 Based on data collected at the hatcheries that participated in this study, as well as the available toxicological data for threatened and endangered salmonids and an EPA risk assessment for formalin in Washington hatcheries, the EPA believes that current levels of formalin use are generally protective of aquatic life and ESA listed salmonids in Pacific Northwest waters.

-Full ReportYou may need Adobe Reader to view files on this page.
+Full ReportYou may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Water Sampling and Testing for Formaldehyde at Northwest Fish Hatcheries (PDF)(124 pp, 16 MB, August 2017, EPA-910-R-17-005)